March 11, 2014

 His talk examined the Odyssey from three perspectives: its therapeutic treatment of fate and free will; the mythical patterning that illustrates how the stories we tell create our identities; and the echoes of the epic’s warnings about the dangers of narrative in Breaking Bad and the novel Infinite Jest.

 Read a report of Dr. Christensen's lecture by The Brandeis Hoot.

 February 28, 2014

 Dr. Joshua Thurow's edited collection The A Priori in Philosophy, co-edited with Albert Casullo, has recently been published by Oxford University Press.

 As part of his fellowship at Harvard University's Center for Hellenic Studies, Department of Philosophy and Classics' Joel Christensen is featured on the online project Hour 25: A Sequel to The Ancient Greek Hero.

-Dr. Christensen's collaboration on the site includes publishing a draft paper for students, leading an online exchange, participating in a recorded conversation with scholar Elton Baker (Open University), and holding a live video discussion to be broadcast on Thursday, February 27 from 1:00 – 1:45 p.m.
-CST.
+Dr. Christensen's collaboration on the site includes publishing a draft paper for students, hosting an online exchange, participating in a recorded conversation with scholar Elton Baker (Open University), and leading a live video discussion on Odysseus and Breaking Bad's Walter White.

 February 20, 2014